scalabli/yadig/docs/extensions.rst

 While the `PyPI <pypi_>`_ contains many Flask extensions, you may not find an extension that fits your need.
 If this is the case, you can create your own.
-Read :doc:`/extensiondev` to develop your own Flask extension.
+Read :doc:`/extensiondev` to develop your own Citus extension.